Selank (10mg)

 Selank Peptide and Immunomodulation

-This clinical study(12) was conducted on subjects suffering from GAD and neurasthenia, who received Selank peptide for 14 days.
+This clinical study(12) was conducted on research models of GAD with neurasthenia, with a control group and experimental group exposed Selank peptide for 14 days.
 After the study, the peripheral blood samples were collected and analyzed.
-The analytical results suggested peak elevation in the levels of IL-6 cytokine and changes in the Th1 and Th2 cytokine ratio, all of which regulate the immune system.
+The analytical results suggested peak elevation in the levels of IL-6 cytokine and changes in the Th1 and Th2 cytokine ratio, all of which are believed to regulate the immune system.

 Selank Peptide and Withdrawal

-In this study,(13) rats were infused with 10% ethanol as their sole source of fluid for 24 weeks.
-Consequently, these rats were experimentally induced with alcohol withdrawal symptoms, once the ethanol drip was stopped.
-The rats were then given Selank peptide, to study its potential impact on the withdrawal symptoms.
+In this study,(13) murine models were infused with 10% ethanol as their sole fluid source for 24 weeks.
+Consequently, these murine models were experimentally induced with alcohol withdrawal symptoms once the ethanol drip was removed.
+The murine models were then exposed to Selank, to study its potential impact on the withdrawal symptoms.
 After 48 hours, researchers reported that the alcohol withdrawal symptoms appeared to have reduced, based on the results of their social interaction and maze tests.

 Selank Peptide and Cardiovascular Activity

-In this study,(14) Selank was presented to cats.
-The main goal of this study was to examine the cardiovascular and respiratory potential of the peptide in animals.
-Upon presentation of the peptide, it was reported by the researchers that there appeared to be a 32% decrease in the arterial blood pressure within 3 minutes of peptide presence.
-What's more, the peptide also possibly induced a 24% increase in the cerebral blood flow within the first 10 minutes, which then slowly decreased up to its optimal levels.
+In this study,(14) Selank was presented to feline models.
+The main goal of this study was to examine the cardiovascular and respiratory potential of the peptide in this specific model.
+Upon exposure to the peptide, it was reported by the researchers that there appeared to be a 32% decrease in arterial blood pressure within 3 minutes of peptide presence.
+Moreover, the peptide possibly induced a 24% increase in cerebral blood flow within the first 10 minutes, slowly decreasing to optimal levels.
 Selank was not reported to have induced any action on the respiratory system or the heart rate.

 Selank Peptide and Weight, Cholesterol

-In this study,(15) 37 rats were first exposed to a high fat diet for 6 consecutive weeks, until the weights of rats were up to 280 to 300 grams.
-Later, these rats were divided into two groups, where the control group that was given sodium chloride and the experiment group that was presented with Selank peptide.
-Also, a group of normal control rats were used for this study that were not presented with either of the agents but were simply monitored for the purpose of this study.
-Upon analysis, it was suggested by the researchers that the Selank group exhibited apparently decreased levels of cholesterol and fat by up to 25% to 58%.
-The fat metabolism rate of the Selank group also was reportedly improved, and was eventually the same rate as that in the normal control rats.
-Upon weight determination of the rats, it was noted that the control group showed an average weight gain of 40g throughout the study, whereas the experiment group maintained the same weight throughout the study, with gradual weight reduction upon peptide presentation.
+In this study,(15) murine models were first exposed to a high-fat diet for 6 consecutive weeks until the weights of murine models were measured between 280g to 300g.
+Later, these murine models were divided into two groups, a control group given sodium chloride, and an experimental group exposed to Selank peptide.
+Additionally, a group of control murine models were used for this study, which were not presented with either of the agents but were simply monitored for the purpose of the study.
+Upon analysis, it was suggested by the researchers that the Selank group exhibited apparently decreased levels of cholesterol and fat anywhere between 25% and 58%.
+Based on the findings, Selank may also reduce specific forms such as low-density lipoprotein (LDL), very-low-density lipoprotein (VLDL) cholesterol, and triglycerides.
+This indicates that Selank might play either a direct or an indirect role in influencing the mechanisms of lipid metabolism and could potentially display actions that lower cholesterol (hypocholesterolemic) and lipid levels (hypolipidemic).
+Moreover, the investigation noted discernible enhancements in parameters related to hemostasis, including elevated total fibrinolytic activity and decreased platelet aggregation, which may suggest improvements in conditions that favor clot formation.
+Additionally, the study points to a possible modulatory action of Selank on glucose homeostasis, which involves maintaining stable blood glucose levels.
+The fat metabolism rate of the Selank group also was reportedly improved and was eventually measured at the same rate as those in control models.
+Upon weight determination of the murine models, it was noted that the control group exhibited an average weight gain of 40g throughout the study, whereas the experiment group maintained the same weight throughout the study, with gradual weight reduction upon peptide presentation.

 Selank peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.